 Every client is recognized for the unique individual that they are and as such activities are tailored to the individual as possible.
 Volunteers are integrated within the program as needed to expand the breadth of programming we can offer.
 One-on-one support, the most productive and meaningful strategy, would be limited without a volunteer team.
 (See Volunteering for more info.)

-Engagement in the world is a top wish for most of our population and Pathways Fellowship Club supports this through an Employment Program as well as in-house Mail Service.
+Engagement in the world is a top wish for most of our population and Pathways Fellowship Club supports this through an Employment Program, Community Connections Program as well as in-house Mail Service.
 We also advocate for continuing education, both skill-based and interest-based.

 PATHWAYS MAIL SERVICE: